Leading Custom Coil Manufacturers

 What Is a Custom Coil?

-The two main types of coils classified according to their function include electromagnets, transformers, transducer coils, and inductors.
-The inductors are also named reactors, and they are the coils that generate a magnetic field that interacts with the coil itself to induce a back electromagnetic force (EMF).
-Electromagnets are used to generate a magnetic field for an external purpose, often in the generation of a mechanical force onto something.
+Custom coils serve as the heart of many electromagnetic devices.
+The primary types of coils, classified by their function, include electromagnets, transformers, transducer coils, and inductors.
+Inductors, often referred to as reactors, generate a magnetic field that interacts with the coil itself, inducing a back electromagnetic force (EMF).
+Electromagnets, on the other hand, are used to generate a magnetic field for external applications, frequently providing mechanical force, motion control, or actuation in electromechanical systems.

 How Custom Coils Are Made